michaelo/sapt/README.md

 * Support paralllel requests?
 Both for general perceived performance as well as for stress-tests
 * Support response-time as test-prereq?
 Perhaps in playlist
 * Test/verify safety of string lengths: parsing + how we add 0 for c-interop
+* Verbose-flag, which also activates curl-verbosity

 Later:
 ------
 * Performant, light-weight GUI?
 Plotting performance for stress tests and such.
+* Test feature flags based on comptime-parsing a feature-file

 Thanks / attributions:
 --------